The Trump White House has produced what appear to be at least three cover-ups. They relate to:

 This Pence edition of the timeline focuses on the vice president: What did he know, when did he know it, and at what points did his public statements diverge from what he knew or reasonably should have known?
 (The final phrase creates legal responsibility for presumed knowledge, even if the speaker in question denies it.)

-Ultimately, the facts will produce answers, and we’ll be updating the Pence timeline, too.
+Ultimately, the facts will produce answers.

 Pre-Pence Primer on Flynn